MiczFlor/RPi-Jukebox-RFID/documentation/builders/components/power/onoff-shim.md

 To install the software, open a terminal and type the following command to run the one-line-installer.
 A reboot will be required once the installation is finished.

 > [!NOTE]
-> The installations will ask you a few questions.
+> The installation will ask you a few questions.
 You can safely answer with the default response.

 ```
 curl https://get.pimoroni.com/onoffshim | bash